JulienB17/gnss2iso/README.md

 <h3 id="conda-env"> Conda environment </h3>

 - To make the configuration easier, a conda environment is used: **gnss2iso_env.yml** env.
 This environments is exported as `.yml` file at the root */gnss2iso* of the repository.
-Ensure that **Conda** is installed on your machine.
+Ensure that **Conda** is installed on your computer.
 You can find the official documentation [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).

 1. Create an environment from the `.yml` file:
 ```
 conda env create -f gnss2iso_env.yml
 ```
-2. Verify that this new environment **gnss2iso_env** is installed correctly:
+2. Check that the new environment **gnss2iso_env** is installed correctly:
 ```
 conda env list
 ```
-3. Activate your new conda environment :
+3. Activate the new conda environment :
 ```
 conda activate gnss2iso_env
 ```